 - Get your essential fatty acid requirement: Flax oil or fish oil supplements are believed to reduce food cravings significantly.

 - Distract yourself: It is often the best way to tackle a food craving.
-Indulging in the cravings could be harmful to both you and your baby (for example, alcohol, cigarettes, etc.).
+Allowing yourself the indulgence of unhealthy items could be harmful to both you and your baby (for example, alcohol, cigarettes, etc.).

 - Keep a craving journal: Note the details of all your cravings – what you crave for, when did you want it, and how you dealt with it.
 This personalized journal will help you keep a check on yourself and track n your cravings.

-While some pregnancy cravings are harmless, some others could pose a risk.
+While some pregnancy cravings are harmless, some other temptations could pose a risk.

 Craving for non-food items (Pica)